teverett/arm_clang_cpp_example/README.md

 # arm_clang_cpp_example

 An example of booting an ARM processor to C++, compiled with Clang.
+This example shows:

+* Building a ARM cross-compile toolchain using GNU BinUtils and Clang
+* Booting the ARM chip, and running C++ code
+* Custom crt0 which initializes and deinitializes static data
+* C++ class instances allocated on the heap
+* C++ global class instances
+* GNU LD link script

 ## Toolchain